ncguilbeault/bonsai-docker/README.md

 ```
 docker run --rm --runtime=nvidia -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --device=/dev/video0:/dev/video0 --device=/dev/dri:/dev/dri -v /path/to/tensorflow-example:/tensorflow-example -e WORKDIR=/tensorflow-example --gpus all bonsai-tensorflow
 ```

+### Run versus Start

+By default, any time you do `docker run`, this creates a new container, which will cause a continual increase in memory.
+You can run `docker container prune` to remove unused containers or you can reuse an existing container by running `docker start` instead of `docker run`.
+It may also be useful to give your container a desired name when you create it, such as `docker run --name bonsai bonsai-base`, and then on subsequent usage do `docker start bonsai`.

 ## Instructions for macOS